1 - Overview

 Search Engine provides the following functions.

-• Operation Control Management: Provides a function to control the status of running servers.
-It allows restarting to apply configuration values, in addition to starting and stopping the cluster.
+• Operation Control Management: Provides functionality to control the status of running servers.
+Restart is possible for reflecting configuration values, along with starting and stopping the cluster.

-• Backup and Recovery: Backup is possible using the built-in backup function, and recovery is possible to the point in time of the backup file.
+• Backup and Recovery: Backup is possible using the built-in backup feature, and recovery can be performed to the point in time of the backup file.

-• Data Node Addition: If cluster expansion is needed, you can add nodes with the same specifications as the data nodes in use.
+• Add Data Node: If cluster expansion is required, you can add nodes with the same specifications as the data nodes in use.
 Up to 10 nodes can be added within the cluster.

 • Visualization tool support: Provides data analysis and visualization tools, and supports Elasticsearch Kibana or OpenSearch dashboards.